Special Relativity in ORT#

 %matplotlib inline

-Principle 1 — Velocity through time Every object always moves at exactly the speed of light \(c\) through four-dimensional spacetime.
+Core principle: every object always moves at exactly the speed of light \(c\) through four-dimensional spacetime.
 Time is a direction of motion just like the three spatial dimensions.
 An object at rest moves at 1 second per second through time — and that is the speed of light \(c\).
-Accelerating through space means “borrowing” speed from the time direction.
+Accelerating through space means rotating the velocity vector from the time direction toward the space direction.

 \[v_{space}^2 + v_{time}^2 = c^2 \tag{1}\]